PseudoDevs/IamGhost/FATAL16.md

-Last updated: 2024-04-02 18:29:22
+Last updated: 2024-04-02 18:29:56
-Random Quote: Love does not consist of gazing at each other, but in looking together in the same direction. - Antoine de Saint-Exupéry
+Random Quote: A failure is a man who has blundered but is not capable of cashing in on the experience. - Elbert Hubbard